-- 194 public responses to such feedback must be provided.
+- issues when there is disagreement. - 192 As specified below, Expert Groups must operate in a transparent manner, enabling the public to - 193 observe their deliberations and to provide feedback.
+All feedback must be taken into consideration and - 194 public responses to such feedback must be provided.
 EGs must maintain a publicly-accessible - document archive from which all of their working materials such as source documents, meeting - agendas and minutes, and draft documents can be downloaded.
-The EC should take the Expert - 197 Group's transparency record into consideration when voting on its JSR.

-198 In the initial JSR submission the Spec Lead must specify the transparency mechanisms (for example,

-- 201 on the JSR Page.
-The Spec Lead must also provide a pointer to any Terms of Use required to use the - collaboration tools so that the EC and prospective EG members can judge whether they are - 203 compatible with the JSPA. - 204 If the EG changes its collaboration tools during the life of the JSR these changes must be reported to - the PMO, which shall update the relevant information on the JSR Page.
-Any such changes must - 206 ensure that previously-published information is incorporated into the new tools. - When voting to approve a JSR's transition to the next stage, EC members are expected to take into consideration the extent to which the Spec Lead is meeting the transparency requirements. - 209 Spec Leads should be aware of their obligations under the JSPA to license the output of their JSR on

-210 Fair, Reasonable, and Non Discriminatory terms, and to make certain patent grants.
-Incorporating

-211 feedback provided through public email lists or forums without ensuring that the provider has signed

-- 212 the JSPA or an equivalent Contribution Agreement may make it impossible to meet these - 213 requirements or may expose the Spec Lead Member to legal liability. - 214 The use of Confidential Information (as defined in the JSPA) by Expert Groups limits transparency, is - strongly discouraged, and will be prohibited in a future version of the Process.
-If the Spec Lead

-216 intends to permit the use of Confidential Information (such as emails, drafts, or submissions marked

-217 as Confidential) this must be specified in the initial Java Specification Request.2
+The EC should take the Expert - 197 Group's transparency record into consideration when voting on its JSR. - 198 In the initial JSR submission the Spec Lead must specify the transparency mechanisms (for example, - 199 the communication mechanisms and Issue Tracker) that the Expert Group intends to adopt, and must - provide the URLs for accessing the chosen collaboration tools.
+The PMO shall publish this information - 201 on the JSR Page.
+The Spec Lead must also provide a pointer to any Terms of Use required to use the - 202 collaboration tools so that the EC and prospective EG members can judge whether they are - compatible with the JSPA. - 204 If the EG changes its collaboration tools during the life of the JSR these changes must be reported to - the PMO, which shall update the relevant information on the JSR Page.
+Any such changes must - 206 ensure that previously-published information is incorporated into the new tools. - When voting to approve a JSR's transition to the next stage, EC members are expected to take into - 208 consideration the extent to which the Spec Lead is meeting the transparency requirements. - 209 Spec Leads should be aware of their obligations under the JSPA to license the output of their JSR on - 210 Fair, Reasonable, and Non Discriminatory terms, and to make certain patent grants.
+Incorporating - 211 feedback provided through public email lists or forums without ensuring that the provider has signed - 212 the JSPA or an equivalent Contribution Agreement may make it impossible to meet these - 213 requirements or may expose the Spec Lead Member to legal liability. - The use of Confidential Information (as defined in the JSPA) by Expert Groups limits transparency, is - 215 strongly discouraged, and will be prohibited in a future version of the Process.
+If the Spec Lead - 216 intends to permit the use of Confidential Information (such as emails, drafts, or submissions marked - 217 as Confidential) this must be specified in the initial Java Specification Request.